Coinbase PM interview: the only post you'll need to read

 • Something in your product broke.
 To whom do you communicate this and how?

-For more information, take a look at our leadership/behavioral interview guide, which is targeted at Facebook but contains a method that is applicable at Coinbase as well.
+For more information, take a look at our leadership/behavioral interview guide, which is targeted at Meta but contains a method applicable at Coinbase as well.

 Finally, PMs must work with teams of engineers to achieve project goals.
 Coinbase will test your ability to do this during the engineering interview, where you’ll be asked a mix of behavioral questions (see above) and technical questions.